iksaku/laravel-alpine-images/README.md

 | swoole         | Octane-only (Swoole)     |

 > **Note**
-> You can always view the list of installed extenions from your terminal:
+> You can always view the list of installed extensions from your terminal:
 > `docker run --rm ghcr.io/iksaku/laravel-alpine:8.1 php -m`

-### Installing aditional PHP extensions
+### Installing additional PHP extensions

 Our images come with [mlocati's `install-php-extension`](https://github.com/mlocati/docker-php-extension-installer) binary available, so you can install additional PHP extensions that you may need: